isaacarroyov/sdc_elective_course_college/README.md

 ## Table of contents
 ### Section I: Road recognition (_Where am I heading?_) 🛣
-IIn this section, I learned the necessary commands in OpenCV to identify the road and show the car's direction it's heading.
+In this section, I learned the necessary commands in OpenCV to identify the road and show the car's direction it's heading.

 * **L01:** Basics of image manipulation :white_check_mark:
 * **L02:** Region of interest and direction algorithm :white_check_mark: